seanpm2001/GitHub_Stats_A/Seasons/!Compilation/ConfirmEntry/Partial-Success-Compilation/OldVersions/English/USA/README.txt

 This file is a compilation of all partially workflow runs.
 It was proposed on 2023, May 23rd.

-For now, it only contains data for Season 1 to season 12, up to the 30th of 2023 June (as of 2023, Monday, July 10th at 4:42 pm PST)
+For now, it only contains data for Season 1 to season 13, up to the 31st of 2023 July (as of 2023, Friday, August 4th at 3:37 pm PST)

 Personal note: It is really cool to look through these, and see how much has changed.

-Another personal note: Season 1 and season 2 are swapped: overview and languages are in a different position.
+Another personal note: Season 1 and season 2 are swapped: overview and languages are in a different (reversed) position compared to the other 11 seasons.

-I am also trying to decide if I should sort them by the partial success rate (by 900, by 1000, by 1100, etc.)
+I am also trying to decide if I should sort them by the partial success rate (by 800, by 900, by 1000, by 1100, by 1200, etc.)

 | Date (YYYY/MM/DD) | Overview | Languages |
 |---|---|---|